Julie Andrews' Mary Poppins Memories Are Sweeter Than Sugar

 It's time to take a stroll down memory lane.

 Julie Andrews has had a successful career as an actress starring in some of the most beloved films in the world for over three decades.
-Whether you know her from her career making role as Mary Poppins or as the hilarious grandmother from Princess Diaries, she's no doubt an American icon.
-Now, the actress has penned a new memoir titled Home Work: A Memoir of My Hollywood Years, and talked with Diane Sawyer in an exclusive interview for Good Morning America.
+Whether you know her from her career making role as Mary Poppins or as the hilarious grandmother in Princess Diaries, she's no doubt an American icon.
+Now, the actress has penned a new memoir titled Home Work: A Memoir of My Hollywood Years and talked with Diane Sawyer in an exclusive interview for Good Morning America.

-The two discussed among many things Julie being cast as Mary Poppins at just 27-years-old, a role which would go on to launch her career into super-stardom and become an American classic.
+The two discussed, among many things, Julie being cast as Mary Poppins at just 27-years-old, a role which would go on to launch her career into superstardom and become an American classic.
 "I was learning on my feet, Diane," the actress shared.
 "I mean so fast."
 To add to the learning curve, Julie also talks about becoming a new mother during that time period and breastfeeding her newborn daughter.

-Beyond having her daughter present with her, Julie also revealed that her husband at the time Tony Walton, was the costume designer and included some secrets in the wardrobe for the film.
+Beyond having her daughter present with her, Julie also revealed that her husband at the time Tony Walton was the costume designer and included some secrets in the wardrobe for the film.

 "He said, 'I fancy that Mary Poppins has a secret life, a kind of quiet pleasure at being a little wicked and naughty,'" Julie revealed.
 "So underneath all the skirts there were other colors.
 So when I kicked up my heels or when I moved you just caught a flash."